jtkim-kaist/VAD/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 ## References
-[1] J. Ba, V. Mnih, and K. Kavukcuoglu, “Multiple object recognition with visual attention,” arXiv preprint arXiv, 1412.7755, 2014.
+[1] J. Ba, V. Minh, and K. Kavukcuoglu, “Multiple object recognition with visual attention,” arXiv preprint arXiv, 1412.7755, 2014.

 [2] Zhang, Xiao-Lei, and DeLiang Wang.
 “Boosting contextual information for deep neural network based voice activity detection,” IEEE Trans.
 Audio, Speech, Lang.
 Process., vol. 24, no. 2, pp. 252-264, 2016.